jbaur1/rces-final-project/README.md

 ### Workflow:

-More broadly, the scripts provided outline a workflow
+More broadly, the scripts provided outline a workflow to derive and analyze surface velocity from drone video footage

 1. Video_to_Frames: Input: Video Data -> Output: 1 second frames in form of jpeg or tiff
 2. Frames_to_PIV: Input: Frame Images -> Output: Velocity fields in form of csv files for each image generated through OpenPIV - Particle Image Velocimetry